Cooper-Kier/Cooper-Kier/README.md

 ## 💼 Experience
 ### **Software Engineer Intern** @ Empower (May 2025 - Aug 2025)
-- Expected to work with Java, Python, and AWS.
+- Expected to work with Java, Python, and AWS

 ### **Field Engineer Intern** @ HydromaxUSA (May 2024 - Aug 2024)
-- Surveyed Xcel Energy assets, identifying and documenting gas leaks daily.
+- Surveyed Xcel Energy assets, identifying and documenting gas leaks daily
-- Consistently ranked in the top 5 employees based on productivity.
+- Consistently ranked in the top 5 employees based on productivity
-- Exceeded expectations by surveying 85,000+ feet weekly and finding 4+ leaks per day.
+- Exceeded expectations by surveying 85,000+ feet weekly and finding 4+ leaks per day

 ## 🧠 Projects
 ### 📨 **Spam Detection with Machine Learning**